labordynamicsinstitute/replicability-training-ciqss/README.md

 # TRAINING For Reproducibility Verification (CIQSS/QICSS version)

-> Training will occur virtually, through a combination of required self-study and live Zoom meetings.
+> Training will occur in person, with some self-study.
-> - The live part of the training will take place **July 12 and 13, 2021.**
-> - Additional meetings will happen on the following 3 days at 13:00, to follow up on the training cases.
+> - **June 13-17**
 > - Content is [![License: CC BY-NC 4.0](https://licensebuttons.net/l/by-nc/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc/4.0/).

 ---

-prior to Training
+Prior to Training
 ------

 Please have a look at the [list of tasks](pre-training-tasks.md) that should be accomplished before the first meeting.
-DO NOT FOLLOW THE CHECKLIST at that site.
 Use [this checklist instead](setup-checklist.md).

 ---